 Even though adult Geckos eat only insects, hatchlings have entirely different nutritional needs.
 They require more frequent meals, digest only small insects, and have higher calcium requirements.

 The best option is to offer your baby Gecko three meals a day, including small and easy-to-digest insects and worms.
-On the other hand, six months to one-year-old lizards require food only once to twice a day.
+On the other hand, six months to one-year-old lizards require

 In most cases, hatchlings can safely consume hornworms, but you should offer them in moderate amounts.

 The best option is to provide your baby pet with one to two tiny caterpillars a week.
 We explain more on that in this article: Can Hornworms Hurt Leopard Geckos?